-The central North Island spawning runs are famed the world over, and for good reason, the fishing can be super, or it can be utterly poop!
+The central North Island spawning runs are famed the world over, and for good reason, the fishing in Taupo can be super, or it can be utterly poop!
 Sadly, for many newcomers to fishing the Tongariro, Tauranga-Taupo and Hinemaiaia, the latter is often the norm.
 These aren’t easy fisheries for a visitor, both kiwi’s and overseas anglers usually struggle on the numbers front.
 It’s a fairly specialised method chucking heavy flies using big indicators, it’s not really fly fishing at all, but the method is a hell of a lot of fun when it all comes together.

 Here’s a couple of tips for maximising your fly fishing success on the Tongariro predominantly, through the colder months on nymph.

 FISHING IN TAUPO WITH LIGHTER GEAR